 Feeds pull streams of content from websites or social networks into your program.
-Connect Twitter, Facebook, Pinterest, or any site with a standard RSS Feed.
+Connect X (formerly Twitter), Pinterest, or any site with a standard RSS Feed.

 Set a feed to auto-publish the content if you want all content to appear to users as it becomes available.
-Or, you can require approval by a studio user of content in a feed before the content is published.
+Or, you can require review by a Studio user of content in a feed before the content is published.

-- Open the Feeds page by selecting the top left menu and navigate to Publish > Feeds.
+- In Studio, open the Feeds page by selecting the top left menu and navigate to Publish > Feeds.

-- Click on the Add New Feed button in the top right corner of the Feeds page.
-This will open the New Feed dialogue.
+- Click on the Add Feed button in the top right corner of the Feeds page.
+This will open a sidebar with the new feed's details.

-- Select the Type - Twitter, RSS Feed, Facebook, or Pinterest.
+- Select the Type - X, RSS Feed, or Pinterest.

 - Depending on the selected Type, enter the Username or URL of the content source.